Pramveer Singh

-Pramveer Singh (born 20 June 2007) is an Indian professional footballer who plays as a defender for Indian Super League club Punjab and the Indian national team.
+Pramveer Ranbir Singh (born 20 June 2007) is an Indian professional footballer who plays as a defender for Indian Super League club NorthEast United and the Indian national team.

 Early life

 Born in Rajasthan, Pramveer began playing football in his village aged 9.
 Pramveer's parents were initially reluctant for him to pursue football, as they did not see a future for him in the sport.
 However, following a successful trial in 2017 with Minerva Punjab (now Punjab FC), he was taken into the club's academy.

 Career

 Youth career

 After working his way up the academy teams, Pramveer made his debut for the Punjab U17 team at age 16 in the 2023–24 Indian Youth League against Bunkerhill U17 on 17 December 2023, coming off the bench in the 81st minute to secure a 2-0 win for his side.

 Despite not playing in the club's next match against BBFC U17, Pramveer started against Delhi FC U17, and scored in the 59th minute to secure a 3-1 win.
 He started and scored in the club's subsequent match as well, scoring in the 33rd minute against Sudeva Delhi U17 in a 2-2 draw.

 Pramveer played three more games, against Sudeva, Delhi FC, and BBFS, scoring one more goal as Punjab finished top of their group.

 Following this, Pramveer was then called up to the Punjab U21 team for RFDL 2024.
 There, he played every minute in all their group matches as they topped Group D, even scoring against Mumbai City U21.
 He then also played the full match in the semifinal against Bengaluru U21 and final against East Bengal U21, as Punjab won the tournament.